-Kristof Clerix, Belgium, works as a reporter for the Belgian weekly news magzine Knack. , and previously reported for , a Belgian magazine on international affairs.
+Kristof Clerix, Belgium, works as a journalist for the Belgian weekly news magazine Knack.
+He specializes in security reporting and long-term investigative projects.

 In 20 years of journalism, Clerix has reported from more than 40 countries.
 He also wrote two books about espionage in Brussels, the EU capital and host to NATO.